DefSLAM: Tracking and Mapping of Deforming Scenes from Monocular Sequences: Deformation Mapping

 \subsection{NRSfM}

 In isometric NRSfM, the surface deformation is modelled locally for each point under the assumption of isometry and infinitesimal planarity.
-According to the assumption of infinitesimal planarity, any surface can be approximated with a plane at an infinitesimal level, while maintaining its curvature at the global level.
+Assuming infinitesimal planarity, any surface is approximated as a plane at an infinitesimal level, while maintaining its curvature at the global level.
 Isometric NRSfM can handle both rigid and non-rigid scenes.
 Since we use a local method, it can handle missing data and occlusions inherently.
-Next, we summarize the isometric NRSfM method \cite{parashar2017isometric}, which we refer to as NRSfM.
+We build on the isometric NRSfM proposed in \cite{parashar2017isometric}.
+For the sake of completeness, we summarize the formulation.